JokiTM/rankBot/README.md

 ```

 ### ▶️ Start the Bot
+setup discord bot and add to server
-configure `.env.template` with your API keys and guild ID
+configure `.env.template` with your API key and discord bot token
 rename `.env.template` to `.env`
 ```bash
 docker-compose up --build